Rikers Island: Federal investigation

-In August 2014, the US Attorney for the Southern District of New York, Preet Bharara, issued a report condemning the systematic abuse and violation of prisoners' constitutional rights.
+In August 2014, US Attorney for the Southern District of New York, Preet Bharara, issued a report condemning the systematic abuse and violation of prisoners' constitutional rights.
 Despite this and many other egregious incidents of abuse, few correctional officers have been prosecuted successfully or even removed from their positions.
-On August 4, 2014, Preet Bharara, the US Attorney for the Southern District of New York, issued a damning report on the treatment of juvenile prisoners at Rikers.
+Also in August 2014, Bharara issued a damning report on the treatment of juvenile prisoners at Rikers.
 The report identified "a pattern and practice of conduct at Rikers that violates the constitutional rights of adolescent inmates".
 The report describes the "rampant use of unnecessary and excessive force by DOC staff", as well as dangers to inmates including inadequate protection from violence caused by other inmates, a culture that uses violence as a means to control inmates, and heavy use of solitary confinement ("punitive segregation") for discipline.
 The report details the guards' frequent use of violence, including "headshots" (blows to the head or face), particularly in areas without video surveillance.
 This violence is perpetrated as punishment or retribution against the inmates, or "In response to inmates' verbal altercations with officers".

 COVID-19 crisis

-During the COVID-19 pandemic in New York City, inmates at Rikers were unable to follow the safety measures suggested by the Centers for Disease Control and Prevention to avoid contracting the virus.
+During the COVID-19 pandemic in New York City, inmates at Rikers were unable to follow the safety measures suggested by the Centers for Disease Control and Prevention to avoid contracting COVID-19.
 Inmates, correctional officers, the DOT, and the head doctor at Rikers warned that better precautionary measures should be put in place, and that non-violent inmates should be released, making arguments in the name of public health.
 One inmate said, "The hygiene in here is really nasty.
 There are roaches and mice in the dorms and rats in the hallway.
-It’s a good place for disease to hang out.
-I don’t want to be kept in here for this whole coronavirus thing.
-I plan to do my whole sentence, that’s fine, but this is just crazy."
+It's a good place for disease to hang out.
+I don't want to be kept in here for this whole coronavirus thing.
+I plan to do my whole sentence, that's fine, but this is just crazy."
 On March 22, 2020, it was reported that two dorms of 45 inmates each were carrying out a strike in protest of the lack of PPE, social distancing, and cleaning supplies, and demanding the release of all inmates who met the criteria specified by the Board of Correction.
 In summer 2020, about 2500 inmates were released from Rikers on early COVID Release.
-By October 2021, the New York Times reported that as a result of staff shortages exacerbated by the COVID pandemic, inmates were virtually running the jail and lawlessness, violence and chaos reigned.
+In February 2021, The New York Times featured an article by former inmate Michele Evans criticizing the jail's handling of the pandemic.
+By October 2021, The New York Times reported that as a result of staff shortages exacerbated by the COVID pandemic, inmates were virtually running the jail and lawlessness, violence and chaos reigned.